-Please be sure to not damage any of the pool equipment during your time in the pool (hanging on nets, destroying property, etc.).

-- P3.1 Residents are responsible for abiding by the following rules: - Osprey Clubhouse is available for UNF students - Osprey Fountains pool and lazy river are for Osprey Fountains residents and accompanied guests only - No lifeguard on duty, swim at your own risk - No smoking in the pool or surrounding deck area - Shower before entering the pool - No person under the age of 17 - Proper swim attire is always required - No glass or animals in the pool or on the pool deck - Persons under the influence of alcohol or drugs may not use the pool - No running or horseplay in the pool area
+- P3.1 Damage and/or improper use of pool equipment (nets, safety chairs, flotations devices, etc.) is not permitted. - P3.2 Residents are responsible for abiding by the following rules: - Osprey Clubhouse is available for UNF students - Osprey Fountains pool and lazy river are for Osprey Fountains residents and accompanied guests only - No lifeguard on duty, swim at your own risk - No smoking in the pool or surrounding deck area - Shower before entering the pool

+- No person under the age of 17

+- Proper swim attire is always required

+- No glass or animals in the pool or on the pool deck

+- Persons under the influence of alcohol or drugs may not use the pool

+- No running or horseplay in the pool area

 - Pool furniture must remain on the pool deck

 - Residence Life policies are in effect

 - No diving or flips

 - Prolonged breath holding is dangerous and strictly prohibited

 - No chewing gum

 - Exit the pool if thunder is heard or lightning is seen

 - Persons with open wounds are not permitted in the water

 - Maximum pool load per pool and pool deck area:

 - o Osprey Clubhouse is 70 people

-- o Osprey Fountains is 60 people
+- Osprey Fountains is 60 people

-- Osprey Fountains lazy river is 40 people
+- o Osprey Fountains lazy river is 40 people

 - o The Flats at UNF is 21 people

 - o The Flats at UNF Spa is 7 people

 - Each resident is allowed to have up to two accompanying guests in the pool area.
 Exceeding the maximum number of guests per resident in the pool area is not permitted.

-P3.2 For the Fountains Lazy River:
+P3.3 For the Fountains Lazy River:

-- Water is flowing in a current; resident must use caution - Proper flotation device is mandatory
+- Water is flowing in a current; attendees must use caution - Proper flotation device is mandatory